 In the menu Wireshark select Load Wireshark/Ethereal file to play back.
 Then select the ping.eth file which was previously recorded.
-If the is repeated, the command Replay last File can be used instead - this is also valid after the simulator is terminated normally.
+If this is later repeated, the command Replay last File can be used instead - this is also valid after the simulator is terminated normally.